I’ve rounded up some great pumpkin books and ideas for speech therapy this October

 - The words “Spookly and “square” are repeated throughout the book for plenty of s-blends practice.

-- There’s a ton of opportunities for regular past-tense practice: “He teetered, he tottered, he tripped, he tried.
-He flipped, he tipped, flopped, stopped, rolled, piled and picked,
+- There are a ton of opportunities for regular past-tense practice: “He teetered, he tottered, he tripped, he tried.
+He flipped, he tipped, flopped, stopped, rolled, piled, and picked,

 - The book has plenty of shape vocabulary practice too: round and square, rectangular, triangular.

 - The sweet message that it’s okay and actually cool to be different!